 Truck driver fatigue cited in California train crash

-Acute fatigue and lack of familiarity with the area likely caused the driver of a work truck to turn onto train tracks where the vehicle and its trailer were struck by a Southern California commuter train, killing the engineer and injuring dozens more last year, federal investigators said Monday.
-The truck driver had been on duty for nearly 24 hours, including nearly 17 hours traveling from Somerton, Arizona, to a work site in Oxnard, California, according to the National Transportation Safety Board's final report on the accident.
+Federal investigators have determined that a crash that killed a Metrolink commuter train engineer in Southern California was probably due to acute fatigue and lack of familiarity with the area by the driver of a utility truck that turned onto tracks at a rail crossing.
+The National Transportation Safety Board 's final report released Monday says the truck driver had been on duty for nearly 24 hours, including nearly 17 hours driving from Somerton, Arizona, to a work site in Oxnard, California.

 |Title